Lehigraphy/concordat/reflected-in-glass.md

 So they had sold the secret while they could, and the trader had bought.

 **

 The trader had woken up to a muffled scream.

-He had jumped up, still in his (word for underwear?) and rushed out of his tent.
+He had jumped up, still in his drawers and rushed out of his tent.
 The bottles on his table had reflected the light from the single candle.

 At the doorway, he struck something hard and unyielding.